porchportal/Main_Web_EyeTracking/README.md

 # Eye Tracking Web Application

-A comprehensive web-based eye tracking system built with Next.js frontend and Python backend services, featuring real-time face detection, head pose estimation, and image enhancement capabilities.
+A comprehensive web-based eye tracking system built with Next.js frontend and Python backend services, featuring real-time face detection, head pose estimation, and image enhancement capabilities. **Note**: This website is designed for collecting datasets only.
+The video processing service is currently under development.

+*Developed under NECTEC IPU Lab (National Electronics and Computer Technology Center - IPU Laboratory), Thailand.*

+## ⚠️ Important Notice

+**This website is designed for collecting datasets only.** The video processing service (Port 8011) is currently under development and not available.
+Please use the available data collection features for your research needs.

 ## 🏗️ Architecture Overview